Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 - **High SLA.** It has a high SLA that meets the production environment SLO.
 - **Reduced management overhead.** It's a fully managed solution that handles scaling, health checks, and load balancing.
 - **.NET support.** It supports the version of .NET that the application is written in.
-- **Containerization capability.** It allows the web app can converge on the cloud without containerizing, but the application platform also supports containerization without changing Azure services.
+- **Containerization capability.** The application platform also supports containerization without changing Azure services.
 - **Autoscaling.** The web app can automatically scale up, down, in, and out based on user traffic and settings.

 ### Identity management